davwhite/simplevis/README.md

 # simple vision
 Simple sample computer vision demo for edge devices.
 This sample application is built around the yolov5 pre-trained model for object detection in a image and/or video.

+## Release 1.0.8
+- Added combined container with capture and detect.

 ## Release 1.0.7
 - Removed output to Nexus
 - Added write to staged folders on mount point